| |

 Sainte-Anne-de-Bellevue: The Best Montreal West Island Restaurants To Enjoy

-But, the main attraction here is the canal.
-It brings boats of all sizes to dock at night.
-There’s a boardwalk that you can walk along and admire all the boats.
+But, the main attraction here is the canal, it brings boats of all sizes to dock at night.
+It’s Right behind Saint Anne St, there’s a boardwalk that you can walk along and admire all the boats.
 Plus, the restaurants all have terraces overlooking the boardwalk.
-One of our favourite Montreal West Island restaurants is here – the Italian restaurant Violet Angel.

 The EcoMuseum: Family Friendly Things To Do In The West Island

 The EcoMuseum was truly a family favourite growing up!
 If you’re an animal lover, there’s no better place to visit in Montreal, well I guess you could also go to the Bîodome downtown… but the EcoMuseum is all outdoors!
-The Bîodome is perfect for a rainy or cold winter day in Montreal, but when it’s summertime, this is where you want to be!
+The Bîodome is perfect for a rainy or cold winter day in Montreal, but when it’s summertime, the EcoMuseum is where you want to be!

 Relax At The Morgan Arboretum

-It’s actually owned by McGill for education and research purposes but it’s open to the public.
+It’s owned by McGill for education and research purposes, but it’s open to the public.
 In the summer you can walk on one of their many trails, then relax in Blossom Corner.
 They have bird feeders set up here so you can bird watch and see all the different species.
 It’s really the ultimate spot to connect with nature.

 In the winter they have cross-country skiing and snow showing (so Canadian, eh!).